zr-tex8r/BXjscls/README.md

       - type1cm: when `magstyle` is `nomag`/`nomag*`
       - pxchfon (v0.5+): when `jafont` is used on pLaTeX
       - zxjafont (v0.2a+):  when `jafont` is used on XeLaTeX
+      - bxwareki: when the wareki feature is used
   * When you use ja-drivers other than standard, you generally need packages for processing Japanese documents that the employed combination of the ja-driver and the engine supports.